awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-limits.md

 ## Maximum transmission unit \(MTU\)<a name="vpn-quotas-mtu"></a>

-You must set the MTU of the logical interface for your customer gateway device to 1399 bytes\.
-For more information, see [Requirements for your customer gateway device](your-cgw.md#CGRequirements)\.
+Site\-to\-Site VPN supports a maximum transmission unit \(MTU\) of 1446 bytes and a corresponding maximum segment size \(MSS\) of 1406 bytes\.
+However, certain algorithms that use larger TCP headers can effectively reduce that maximum value\.
+To avoid fragmentation, we recommend that you set the MTU and MSS based on the algorithms selected\.
+For more details on MTU, MSS, and the optimal values, see [Best practices for your customer gateway device](your-cgw.md#cgw-best-practice)\.

 Jumbo frames are not supported\.
 For more information, see [Jumbo frames](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) in the *Amazon EC2 User Guide for Linux Instances*\.

-We recommend that you set the maximum segment size \(MSS\) on your customer gateway device to 1359 when using the SHA2\-384 or SHA2\-512 hashing algorithms\.

 A Site\-to\-Site VPN connection does not support Path MTU Discovery\.